 For example, in school, you turn in an assignment, the teacher gives you a grade, and then you move on to the next topic.
 In this fellowship, you’ll submit code, we’ll review it and provide tons of feedback, and then we’ll work with you to help you make the suggested changes.
 Sometimes it takes several back-and-forth cycles of this before the code is truly professional-quality.
 You’ll experience the exact same process we use internally to make sure that our software is ready for our customers.

-In addition to Tyler, you’ll be paired with one of our software engineers who will be your technical mentor.
+In addition to Eva and Tyler, you’ll be paired with one of our software engineers who will be your technical mentor.
 They’ll help you out with project planning, finding the right learning resources, code reviews, etc.

 Ultimately, it’s up to you to make this summer a success, but you’ll have an entire team of people behind you providing the support and encouragement you need to succeed.